snsaiphoo/binf6110_assignment2/README.md

 <br/>
 </div>
 <br/>
 Gene Set Enrichment Analysis (GSEA) was performed using genes ranked by the LRT statistic to identify pathways exhibiting coordinated stage-dependent expression changes.
-The GO Biological Process term carbohydrate metabolic process showed significant positive enrichment, with NES = 1.40 and adjusted p-value = 1.04 × 10⁻⁶, as shown in Figure 9, indicating coordinated regulation of genes involved in carbohydrate metabolism across developmental stages.
+The GO Biological Process term carbohydrate metabolic process showed significant positive enrichment, with an NES of 1.40 and an adjusted p-value of 1.04 × 10⁻⁶, as shown in Figure 9 and summarized in Table 2, indicating coordinated regulation of genes involved in carbohydrate metabolism across developmental stages.

 <div align="center">
 <img src="figures/GSEA_KEGG_LRT_top_pathway.png" width="600"/>